ahadjixenofontos/pres-data-intersections/PITCHME.md

 @title[Controls]

+Should you smile in the selfies you post to social media?

+Note:
 Controls are essential to make sense of your observation How tall is tall?
 Is there really a difference between two groups?